bringyourownideas/silverstripe-composer-update-checker/README.md

 Checks if your composer dependencies need to be updated.

-*So far this module only runs the actual checks and saves the information into a DataObject ("ComposerUpdate") - you need to take care of processing this information somehow!*
+*So far this module only runs the actual checks and saves the information into a DataObject ("ComposerUpdate") - you need to take care of processing this information somehow!
+If you are considering to use this the [SilverStripe Maintenance module](https://github.com/FriendsOfSilverStripe/silverstripe-maintenance) might be worth a look.*

 Installation
 ------------